 CLAIM: Northern Ireland is a net contributor to the EU.

-CONCLUSION: This claim is false, as we estimate that Northern Ireland was a net recipient of £74 million in the 2014/15 financial year.
+CONCLUSION: INACCURATE.
+We estimate that Northern Ireland was a net recipient of £74 million in the 2014/15 financial year.
 Others have claimed that Northern Ireland is a recipient of £58 million, but this fails to take into account the requirement for match funding under the PEACE Programme and the exact value of farm subsidies.

 In a report published on 20 May 2016, the Leave.EU campaign claimed that Northern Ireland is a net contributor to the EU, and Stormont would have saved £67 million in 2014/15 if the United Kingdom (UK) had not been in the European Union (EU).
 This figure was calculated by subtracting their estimates of the funding Northern Ireland received in the 2014/15 financial year from Northern Ireland’s approximate share of the UK’s overall contribution to the EU in 2014/15.